kubernetes-sigs/jobset/keps/672-succeeded-startup-policy/README.md

 ### Quota Management

-In the initial implementation of the ExecutionPolicy the resource quota will be calculated as sum of all ReplicatedJobs resources.
+In the initial implementation of the StartupPolicy the resource quota will be calculated as sum of all ReplicatedJobs resources.
 Which means JobSet will be admitted by [Kueue](https://github.com/kubernetes-sigs/kueue) only when all resources are available for every ReplicatedJob within JobSet.

-That allows us to leverage the existing integration between Kueue and JobSet while using the ExecutionPolicy API.
+That allows us to leverage the existing integration between Kueue and JobSet while using the expanded version of StartupPolicy API.

 In the future versions we will discuss potential partial admission of JobSet by Kueue.
 For example, when compute resources are available for the first ReplicatedJob the JobSet can be dispatched by